 Average Cost of General Liability Insurance in Connecticut

 General liability insurance in Connecticut averages $112 monthly or $1,340 annually, running slightly above the national average.
-Your actual premium varies based on your industry risk level, business size, and claims history.
-Construction companies typically face much higher rates than low-risk businesses like consulting firms due to increased liability exposure.
+Your actual premium varies based on your industry risk level, business size and claims history.
+Construction companies pay much higher rates than low-risk businesses like consulting firms.

 Average Cost of General Liability Insurance by Industry